Lungfish: Extant lungfish

 The marbled lungfish, Protopterus aethiopicus, is found in Africa.
-The marbled lungfish is smooth, elongated, and cylindrical with deeply embedded scales.
+The marbled lungfish is smooth and elongated with deeply embedded scales, and (starting from the head end) is cylindrical for much of its length.
 The tail is very long and tapers at the end.
 They are the largest of the African lungfish species as they can reach a length of up to 200 cm.
 The pectoral and pelvic fins are also very long and thin, almost spaghetti-like.
 The newly hatched young have branched external gills much like those of newts.
 After 2 to 3 months the young transform (called metamorphosis) into the adult form, losing the external gills for gill openings.
 These fish have a yellowish gray or pinkish toned ground color with dark slate-gray splotches, creating a marbling or leopard effect over the body and fins.
 The color pattern is darker along the top and lighter below.
 The marbled lungfish's genome contains 133 billion base pairs, making it the largest known genome of any vertebrate.
 The only organisms known to have more base pairs are the protist Polychaos dubium and the flowering plant Paris japonica at 670 billion and 150 billion, respectively.

 The gilled lungfish, Protopterus amphibius is a species of lungfish found in East Africa.
 It generally reaches only 44 cm long, making it the smallest extant lungfish in the world.
 This lungfish is uniform blue, or slate grey in colour.
 It has small or inconspicuous black spots, and a pale grey belly.

 The west African lungfish, Protopterus annectens, is a species of lungfish found in West Africa.
 It has a prominent snout and small eyes.
-Its body is long and eel-like, some 9-15 times the length of the head.
+Its body is long and eel-like, some 9–15 times the length of the head.
 It has two pairs of long, filamentous fins.
 The pectoral fins have a basal fringe and are about three times the head length, while its pelvic fins are about twice the head length.
 In general, three external gills are inserted posterior to the gill slits and above the pectoral fins.
 It has cycloid scales embedded in the skin.
-There are 40-50 scales between the operculum and the anus and 36-40 around the body before the origin of the dorsal fin.
-It has 34-37 pairs of ribs.
+There are 40–50 scales between the operculum and the anus and 36–40 around the body before the origin of the dorsal fin.
+It has 34–37 pairs of ribs.
 The dorsal side is olive or brown in color and the ventral side is lighter, with great blackish or brownish spots on the body and fins except on its belly.
 They reach a length of about 100 cm in the wild.